markelca/MarkelCA/README.md

 I'm Markel.
 I love software, learning, and sharing.

-I'm into backend engineering, distributed systems, developer tools, and high-performance applications.
-However, I experiment with a lot of different stuff because I'm curious and simply enjoy trying to make sense of things.
+I'm into backend engineering, distributed systems, developer tools, and AI.
+My goal is to become a great software engineer and build amazing technology that brings value to people, especially around privacy and security.

-I'm still just getting started, but my goal is to become a great software engineer and build amazing technology.
+I focus on tackling the problems I run into, building tools I wish existed, and sharing them with others who might find them useful.
+So if you want to collaborate on a cool project, feel free to reach out :)